stevenmcateer/image-learning/README.md

 ## Description of Experiments

+For the Artificial Neural Network, we experimented with many different parameters to achieve our desired output.
+We experimented with the following values: number of dense layers, number of neurons per layer, number of epochs, and batch size.
+See the Model & Training Project Description section for more details.

 ## Model & Training Project Description

-For this algorithm, we experimented with many different parameters to achieve our desired output.
 The first thing we experimented with was adding more layers.
 With each layer we added, we saw a marginal improvement, but once we got to 6 total layers the performance started to decrease.
 We decided that 5 layers seemed to be a good fit.
 The next alteration we made to the ANN was changing